CansteinBerlin/CansteinSupportUtils/README.md

 # CansteinSupportUtils

-a plugin to better help Levin with his deaths.
+A plugin designed to simplify managing player deaths by saving essential data and providing tools for restoration and review.

 ## Features

-- Automatic saving of inventory, location and levels on death
+- **Automatic Data Saving**: Inventory, location, and experience levels are saved upon death
-- View of the last 10 deaths
+- **Death History**: View the last 10 deaths, complete with timestamps.
-- Resetting the respective inventory and leveling, viewing the inventory and teleporting to the point of death
+- **Restoration Tools**: Reset inventory and levels, review saved inventory, or teleport to the exact death location.

 ## Commands